simon04/gnome-shell-extension-weather/README.md

 * Christian Metzler <neroth@xeked.com>,
 * Mark Benjamin <weather.gnome.Markie1@dfgh.net>

-This file is part of gnome-shell-extension-weather.
+This file is part of *gnome-shell-extension-weather*.

-gnome-shell-extension-weather is free software: you can redistribute it and/or modify it under the terms of the **GNU General Public License as published by the Free Software Foundation, either version 3** of the License, or (at your option) any later version.
+*gnome-shell-extension-weather* is free software: you can redistribute it and/or modify it under the terms of the **GNU General Public License as published by the Free Software Foundation, either version 3** of the License, or (at your option) any later version.

-gnome-shell-extension-weather is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+*gnome-shell-extension-weather* is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with gnome-shell-extension-weather.
+You should have received a copy of the GNU General Public License along with *gnome-shell-extension-weather*.
 If not, see <http://www.gnu.org/licenses/>.